jmmastey/slack_message/docs/03_message_dsl.md

 end
 ```

-It can also be useful to add a visual divider (similar to a `hr` in HTML)
+It can also be useful to add a visual divider (similar to an `hr` in HTML)
 between sections.
 To add one of these, use the `divider` helper.
 You can also
 add a divider at the end of all the sections, but it often looks silly.